Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RIP\_17\_5 - Message Queue Priority Queue Starvation as Economic Attack.
 RabbitMQ supports priority queues where high-priority messages jump ahead.
 Attackers creating high-priority messages starve low-priority work of execution, creating economic denial of service.
 Singular agent economic attack affects one queue.
-Multi-agent shared priority queues create fleet-wide starvation where attackers starving one queue impact all agents relying on that queue.
+Multi-agent shared priority queues create fleet-wide starvation where attackers starving one queue impact all agents relying on that queue.~\cite{ar2602_07652, ar2602_19555, ar2510_23883}.

 RIP\_17\_6 - DNS Cache Poisoning Affecting Multi-Agent Service Discovery.
 Service discovery relies on DNS resolving agent hostnames to IPs.
 Attackers compromising DNS caches can redirect agent-to-agent communication to attacker-controlled endpoints.
-Single-agent hostname resolution affects that agent; multi-agent systems enable attackers to poison DNS affecting all agents simultaneously, causing system-wide redirection of service discovery.
+Single-agent hostname resolution affects that agent; multi-agent systems enable attackers to poison DNS affecting all agents simultaneously, causing system-wide redirection of service discovery.~\cite{ar2505_10609, ar2510_04052, ar2511_04925}.

 RIP\_17\_7 - Certificate Authority Compromise Enabling Agent Spoofing at Scale.
 Fleet Command uses a centralized certificate authority to issue certificates to edge agents.
 An attacker compromising the certificate authority can issue certificates for arbitrary agent identities, creating fake agents joining the fleet.
 In multi-agent coordination, fake agents can impersonate real agents and issue tool calls.
-Unlike single-agent deployments, multi-agent Fleet Command systems create attack surfaces if the centralized certificate authority is compromised, enabling systematic agent spoofing across the entire fleet.
+Unlike single-agent deployments, multi-agent Fleet Command systems where agents authenticate to each other create attack surfaces if the centralized certificate authority is compromised, enabling systematic agent spoofing across the entire fleet.~\cite{ar2504_14760, ar2504_17759, ar2411_07702, ar2603_17133, ar2507_21276}.